Securely shipped from Ireland. No fees. Free Returns

 ‘The Áras’ as it is affectionately known, is more than just a neighbour to the American Ambassador's residence.
 As well as being the home of the Irish President, the Áras has received many American Presidents in it’s history including Presidents Kennedy, Reagan, Clinton, Obama, and Biden.
 And famous Irish welcomes and hospitality aside, they all must have felt right at home.

 Although it is a little smaller, the Áras bears more than a passing resemblance to The White House.
 The angled portico, stoic Greek columns and gleaming white facade would have even American Presidents seeing double.
-Is it the White House?
+So is it the White House?

 More Than a Coincidence?